huggingface/diffusers/CONTRIBUTING.md

 In the same spirit, you are of immense help to the community by answering such questions because this way you are publicly documenting knowledge for everybody to learn from.

 **Please** keep in mind that the more effort you put into asking or answering a question, the higher the quality of the publicly documented knowledge.
-In the same way, well-posed and well-answered questions create a high-quality knowledge database accessible to everybody, a badly posed question or answer reduces the overall quality of the public knowledge database.
+In the same way, well-posed and well-answered questions create a high-quality knowledge database accessible to everybody, while badly posed questions or answers reduce the overall quality of the public knowledge database.
 In short, a high quality question or answer is *precise*, *concise*, *relevant*, *easy-to-understand*, *accesible*, and *well-formated/well-posed*.
 For more information, please have a look through the [How to write a good issue](#how-to-write-a-good-issue) section.

-**NOTE**:
+**NOTE about channels**:
-*The forum* is much better indexed by search engines, such as Google.
-Posts are ranked more by popularity than chronologically.
+[*The forum*](https://discuss.huggingface.co/c/discussion-related-to-httpsgithubcomhuggingfacediffusers/63) is much better indexed by search engines, such as Google.
+Posts are ranked by popularity rather than chronologically.
 Hence, it's easier to look up questions and answers that we posted some time ago.
-Also, one can easily link to every question and answer.
+In addition, questions and answers posted in the forum can easily be linked to.
 In contrast, *Discord* has a chat-like format that invites fast back-and-forth communication.
 While it will most likely take less time for you to get an answer to your question on Discord, your question won't be visible anymore over time.
 Also, it's much harder to find information that was posted a while back on Discord.
 We therefore strongly recommend using the forum for high-quality questions and answers in an attempt to create long-lasting knowledge for the community.
 If discussions on Discord lead to very interesting answers and conclusions, we recommend posting the results on the forum to make the information more available for future readers.